svidt/svidt/RESUME.md

 # RESUME

 ## SUMMARY
-A versatile technology professional with expertise in blockchain development, iOS application development, and motion design.
-Demonstrates strong leadership abilities and a proven track record of delivering projects under pressure.
-Known for being proactive, hardworking, and maintaining an open mindset for continuous learning and new perspectives.
+Hey, I’m Svidt!
+I’m a tech enthusiast with a mix of skills in **blockchain development**, **iOS app development**, and **motion design**.
+I love tackling new challenges, whether it's building smart contracts, designing intuitive user experiences, or bringing motion to life through animation.
+I thrive under pressure, stay proactive, and always keep an open mind for learning and improving.

 ## EXPERIENCE

 ### Blockchain Developer (1 year)
-- Developed extensive knowledge of distributed systems architecture and blockchain technology
-- Specialized in smart contract development using Rust programming language
-- Implemented and maintained blockchain solutions across Solana and Polkadot ecosystems
+Over the past year, I’ve been diving deep into **blockchain technology, mastering distributed systems architecture** and **smart contract development** using **Rust**.
+I’ve worked on implementing blockchain solutions within the **Solana** and **Polkadot** ecosystems, exploring how decentralized tech can reshape industries.

 ### iOS Developer (2 years)
-- Developed applications across Apple's ecosystem including iOS, macOS, and VisionOS platforms
-- Created engaging user experiences through UI/UX design and interactive animations
-- Utilized Figma for prototyping and Rive for implementing dynamic animations
-- Managed full app lifecycle including App Store deployment and maintenance
+For the past two years, I’ve been developing apps across **iOS, macOS,** and **VisionOS**—building seamless, user-friendly experiences with **SwiftUI** and **Xcode**.
+I focus heavily on **UI/UX design** and **interactive animations,** using tools like **Figma for prototyping** and **Rive for dynamic motion**.
+From initial concept to **App Store deployment**, I handle the full app lifecycle.

 ### Motion Designer (4 years)
-- Successfully managed multiple client projects simultaneously while meeting tight deadlines
-- Developed strong client communication skills through regular meetings and networking
-- Demonstrated ability to scope and execute both large-scale and small-scale projects
-- Built and maintained a diverse client portfolio as an independent contractor
+Before getting into development, I spent four years as a **motion designer**, working with clients on **everything from short animations to full-scale branding projects**.
+I’ve managed multiple projects at once, often under tight deadlines, and developed solid client communication skills.
+As a freelancer, I built a diverse portfolio and learned how to **balance creativity with business**.

 ### Restaurant Manager (2 years)
-- Led and managed restaurant operations and team performance
-- Developed strong leadership skills while managing high-pressure situations
-- Fostered a collaborative work environment and team spirit
-- Handled complex operational challenges while maintaining service quality
+A bit of a curveball in my journey—I spent two years managing a restaurant, where I learned **leadership, team management**, and **problem-solving under pressure**.
+It gave me a strong foundation in **organization, communication,** and **keeping a team motivated in high-stress situations**.

 ## SKILLS

 - **Programming Languages:** Rust, Swift
 - **Frameworks:** SwiftUI
 - **Blockchain:** Smart Contracts, Solana, Polkadot
-- **Design Tools:** Figma, Rive
+- **Design Tools:** Figma, Rive, Xcode
 - **Platforms:** iOS, macOS, VisionOS
 - **Soft Skills:** Leadership, Project Management, Client Relations, Team Collaboration